StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: StarDojo

 \subsection{Observation and Action Spaces}

-\paragraph{Observation Space.} StarDojo offers a comprehensive observation space that integrates both visual and textual modalities to accommodate a wide range of agent architectures.
+\textbf{Observation Space.} StarDojo offers a comprehensive observation space that integrates both visual and textual modalities to accommodate a wide range of agent architectures.
 Each observation includes a gameplay screenshot alongside detailed textual information describing the game state.
 This textual state contains character status (such as health and energy), local tile information ($n \times n$ tiles surrounding the agent), and global information (such as time, weather, and the positions of NPCs and buildings).
-Recent work~\citep{tan2024cradle} highlights the difficulties that current MLLMs encounter when interpreting Stardew Valley’s distinctive art style and meeting its precise manipulation demands.
 By combining visual and textual observations, StarDojo ensures that agents can leverage both high-level context and fine-grained environmental cues for more robust and informed decision-making.
 For our experiments, we selected a subset of this information to fairly evaluate agent behaviors.
 Full details of the observation space are provided in Appendix~\ref{appendix:obs_space}.

-\paragraph{Action Space.} The action space in StarDojo is designed to encompass the full range of activities that can be performed in the original Stardew Valley using a keyboard and mouse.
+\textbf{Action Space.} The action space in StarDojo is designed to encompass the full range of activities that can be performed in the original Stardew Valley using a keyboard and mouse.
 Actions are carefully abstracted to eliminate redundant operations while retaining the core decision-making challenges inherent to the game.
 We define ten fundamental actions, which together are sufficient to cover most gameplay scenarios: \textit{move(x, y)}, \textit{use(direction)}, \textit{interact(direction)}, \textit{choose\_item(slot\_index)}, \textit{attach\_item(slot\_index)}, \textit{detach\_item()}, \textit{craft(item)}, \textit{choose\_option(option\_index, quantity, direction)}, \textit{menu(option, menu\_name)} and \textit{navigate(name)}.
 In our experiments, we excluded the \textit{navigate} action from the available action space.
 While \textit{navigate} provides a high-level shortcut for moving between maps, our primary objective is to evaluate the agent's realistic exploration abilities and its performance using an action space that more closely mirrors human interactions.
 Detailed descriptions of the action space can be found in Appendix~\ref{appendix:action_space}.